Murder, ghosts and inventors, the hidden history of Sunderland's Hylton Castle

 Now surrounded by housing, Hylton Castle stood alone on the outskirts of Sunderland for centuries.

-The historic castle is expected to reopen later this summer as a visitor attraction after £4.2m of improvement works.
+The historic castle is expected to reopen later this summer as a visitor attractions.

-Here is a potted guide to the colourful history of Sunderland’s hidden castle.
+Here is a guide to the colourful history of Sunderland’s hidden castle.

-Hylton Castle was built by Sir William Hylton as a fortified manor house in around 1400.
+Hylton Castle was built by Sir William Hylton as a fortified manor house in about 1400.

 The rich Hylton family had estates in Yorkshire, Durham and Northumberland and by the 13th century had assumed the title of a barony within the Bishopric of Durham.